madcock/ep128emu-core/README.md

 * CPC tape images: `cdt`
 * Spectrum tape images: `tzx`
 * Spectrum direct files: `tap`

+For most content types, there is a startup sequence that will do the program loading, except for disk images.
+Use fast-forward if loading is slow (such as tape input).

 ### Input mapping and configuration
 | Emulated machine | User 1 default joypad | User 2 default joypad | User 3 default joypad |